brchn6/ML_Project/README.md

         The class is used to compare the performance of the classifiers on the original, smote, ctGAN, and copulaGAN datasets.
         The class is used to generate the score_table.csv file.
         '''
-    #deadendscript:
+    ## deadendscript:

         '''
-        1. disease_ids_conds.py - This script contains function used for recategorizing the data in the dataset, as well as to store long lists usedto gnerate the dataset.
+        1. disease_ids_conds.py - This script contains a function used for recategorizing the data in the dataset, as well as to store long lists used to generate the dataset.

         2. feature_importance_rnd_clf.py - This script is used to generate the feature importance plot of the dataset using the random forest classifier.